For an extra $200, your car could keep you much safer

 Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Oct 10, 2014 in Car Accidents

 While many of the car accidents that we have written about are caused by negligent drivers who are drunk or distracted or driving on the wrong side of the road, many motorists in Watertown know that sometimes an accident is unavoidable.
 Sometimes motorists are driving along the highway and an accident happens right in front of them and they, unfortunately, are unable to avoid the crash.
-Though these types of accidents appear to have less fault attached to them, someone injured in this type of crash may still be able to collect compensation in a personal injury lawsuit.
+Though these types of accidents appear to have less fault attached to them, someone injured in this type of crash may still be able to collect compensation with the assistance of a personal injury lawyer that files a personal injury lawsuit on behalf of the victim.

 These kinds of accidents, however, may soon be a thing of the past.
 Automobile manufacturers have long been working on making cars better able to protect motorists and passengers when their cars have been hit, but the federal government is planning on requiring manufacturers to start including technology that will help prevent crashes altogether.
 When that requirement is set to come through has not yet been determined, but it can't come soon enough.